2013 - 2014

 - United States

-Of the 4 fellows whose wok will be focused within the United States, one fellow will be working with the Lakota tribal nation, and three will be working in Colorado.
+Of the 4 fellows whose work will be focused within the United States, one fellow will be working with the Lakota tribal nation, and three will be working in Colorado.

 The fellows worked on problems as diverse as:

-- understanding the barriers in order expand urban agriculture
+- understanding the barriers in expanding urban agriculture

 - developing a watershed-approach for the sustainable composting of coffee harvest waste to mitigate acute toxicity events, sedimentation of rivers, and water quality degradation in the watershed of Chiapas, Mexico